multunus/React-Native-TDD-Tutorial/README.md

 # React Native Boilerplate

 > An opinionated boilerplate to setup a iOS/Android app skeleton.
-Configuring a sensible setup is a thing of the past now.
+Manually configuring a sensible setup is a thing of the past now.

 ## Features
 - Ready for ES2015 and beyond